Nhaila-Abdessamad/Ethereum-Dev-Guide/WS1-Truffle-Demo-Contracts/1-Env-Setup.md

 ## SSH to your EC2 Instance
-- Open Your CMD and make sure your working directory contains the SSH key.
+- Open Your CMD and make sure your working directory contains the SSH key "KPLR.pem".
-- SSH To your EC2 Instance using the following .
+- SSH To your EC2 Instance using the following command By changing the IP adress.
 ```
 ssh -i "KPLR.pem" ec2-user@ec2-54-152-59-32.compute-1.amazonaws.com
 ```